LoveNui/EMR-AWS-APACHE-SPARK/EMR-SOP.md

 1. Under EMR on EC2 in the left navigation pane, choose Clusters, and then select the cluster where you want to submit work.
 The cluster state must be Waiting.

+**Note we can also do this step to submit the code through ssh method to know more refer step 6 below.**

 2. Choose the Steps tab, and then choose Add step.